LlamaEdge/LlamaEdge/README.md

 # llama-utils

+This is a project that shows you how to run LLM inference and build OpenAI-compatible API services for the Llama2 series of LLMswith Rust and WasmEdge.

 ## How to use?

-* The folder `api-server` includes the source code and instructions yto build OpenAI-compatible APIs for your llama2 model or the LLama2 model itself.
+* The folder `api-server` includes the source code and instructions to create OpenAI-compatible API service for your llama2 model or the LLama2 model itself.
 * The folder `chat` includes the source code and instructions to run llama2 models that can have continuous conversations.
 * The folder `simple` includes the source code and instructions to run llama2 models that can answer one question.

+## Why use Rust + Wasm

+The Rust+Wasm stack provides a strong alternative to Python in AI inference.

+* Lightweight.
+The total runtime size is 30MB as opposed to 4GB for Python and 350MB for Ollama.
+* Fast.
+Full native speed on GPUs.
+* Portable.
+Single cross-platform binary on different CPUs, GPUs, and OSes.
+* Secure.
+Sandboxed and isolated execution on untrusted devices.
+* Container-ready.
+Supported in Docker, containerd, Podman, and Kubernetes.

+For more information, please check out [Fast and Portable Llama2 Inference on the Heterogeneous Edge](https://www.secondstate.io/articles/fast-llm-inference/).

 ## Requirements